hyperledger/iroha-2-docs/src/guide/security/security-principles.md

 3. Protect physical infrastructure:

     - Restrict physical entry to servers and infrastructure.
-Set up access controls that only let the authorized personnel to enter restricted areas.
+Set up access controls that only allow authorised personnel to enter restricted areas.

     - Ensure that access control measures are regularly reviewed and updated to align with evolving security needs.